nerdyprojectslol/safetytest/.github/README.md

 FULLY LICENSED UNDER THE MIT LICENSE - SEE LICENSE FILE FOR DETAILS - Erick Tran 2022-2023

-THIS VERSION OF THE SAFETY TEST IS READY FOR USE.
+THIS VERSION OF THE SAFETY TEST IS NOT AVAILABLE FOR USE

----RELEASE 10.29---
+---RELEASE 10.3---

 (Personal Repository Version with all the latest updates at: https://github.com/nerdyprojectslol/safetytest)